Shinsengumi: Shinsengumi

 Flag of the Shinsengumi, with the kanji character 誠 (makoto), meaning 'sincerity' or 'fidelity', and a serrated border at the lower edge to match the distinctive 'white mountain stripes' of their outfits.

 Matsudaira Katamori, after the careful evaluation of the political scene in Kyoto, felt it was needed to change the scope of the Mibu Rōshigumi's mission from protecting the shogunate to patrolling the streets of Kyoto and restoring order in the name of the Tokugawa bakufu.
 On August 18, 1863, the Mibu Rōshigumi was renamed the Shinsengumi.

 The new name Shinsengumi may have been coined by Matsudaira Katamori (the daimyō of the Aizu clan) around this time.
 (Note: An argument for Matsudaira Katamori bestowing the name can be made by comparing the similarity of the name Shinsengumi to one of Aizu's later frontline combat units, the the "Separately Selected Corps" (別選組, Bessengumi).)
 The opposition forces included the Mori clan of the Chōshū and the Shimazu clan of Satsuma.

 The Shinsengumi were led by Serizawa Kamo (born 1830, Mino Province), Niimi Nishiki, and Kondō Isami (born 1834, Musashi Province – he came from a small dojo in Edo called Shieikan).
 The Shinsengumi submitted a letter to the Aizu clan, another powerful group who supported the Tokugawa regime, requesting permission to police Kyoto.
 The request was granted.

 Saeki Matasaburō, having killed Araya Shingorō, is believed to have been killed by a Chōshū samurai Kusaka Genzui on September 22, 1863.

 On September 30, 1863 (lunar calendar August 18), the Chōshū (anti-Tokugawa) clan were forced from the imperial court by the Tokugawa, Aizu and Satsuma clans.
 The Shinsengumi were sent to aid the Aizu and guard the gates of the imperial court.
 The opposition forces included the Mori clan of the Chōshū and the Shimazu clan of Satsuma.

 Serizawa's erratic and disruptive behavior in Kyoto eventually led to Matsudaira Katamori of Aizu giving the Shinsengumi an order to assassinate Serizawa and his group.
 On October 19, 1863, Niimi Nishiki, a member of the Serizawa faction was forced by Yamanami Keisuke and Hijikata Toshizō to commit seppuku for breaking regulations.
-On October 30 (or October 28), a few selected Shinsengumi members led by Hijikata went into the Yagi Gennojō's house and assassinated Serizawa, his woman Oume, and Hirayama Goro, with Hirama Jūsuke being the only survivor who fled that night.
+On October 30 (or October 28), a few selected Shinsengumi members led by Hijikata went into the Yagi Gennojō's house and assassinated Serizawa, his lover Oume, and Hirayama Goro, with Hirama Jūsuke being the only survivor who fled that night.
 All this infighting left Kondō as leader.
 Three months later, Noguchi Kenji was ordered to commit seppuku for an unknown reason.

 On July 8, 1864, in an incident at the Ikedaya Inn in Kyoto, thirty Shinsengumi suppressed a cell of twenty Chōshū revolutionaries, possibly preventing the burning of Kyoto.
 The incident made the squad more famous and led to soldiers enlisting in the squad.